Thomas Henzinger: Recognition

-Prof. Henzinger is a member of the US National Academy of Sciences, the American Academy of Arts and Sciences, Academia Europaea, the German Academy of Sciences (Leopoldina), and the Austrian Academy of Sciences.
+Henzinger is a member of the US National Academy of Sciences, the American Academy of Arts and Sciences, Academia Europaea, the German Academy of Sciences (Leopoldina), and the Austrian Academy of Sciences.
 He received a Doctor honoris causa from Fourier University in Grenoble and from Masaryk University in Brno.
 He is also a Fellow of the AAAS, the ACM, and the IEEE.
 He has received the 2015 Robin Milner Award of the Royal Society, the EATCS Award of the European Association for Theoretical Computer Science, and the Wittgenstein Award of the Austrian Science Fund.
 He was recognized as an ISI Highly Cited Researcher in 2001 and is ranked as the most-cited researcher in Austria according to h-index data.